php-fig/fig-standards/proposed/http-client/http-client.md

 The goal of this PSR is to allow developers to create libraries decoupled from HTTP client implementations.
-This will make libraries more reusable as it reduces the number of dependencies and lowers the likelihood to get version conflicts.
+This will make libraries more reusable as it reduces the number of dependencies and lowers the likelihood of version conflicts.

-The second goal is that HTTP clients can be replaced as per the [Liskov substitutions principle][Liskov].
-This means that all clients MUST behave in the same when sending a request.
+A second goal is that HTTP clients can be replaced as per the [Liskov substitutions principle][Liskov].
+This means that all clients MUST behave in the same way when sending a request.

 ## Interfaces